ricardobravo98/Ricardo_Bravo_Portfolio/README.md

 # Ricardo_Bravo_Portfolio
-This is my portfolio of projects I have worked on as a Data Scientist
+This is my portfolio of projects I have worked on as a Data Scientist.
+Click on the blue links to go to the actual repository of the individual projects

 ### [PROJECT 1 Midbootcamp project of Real Estate](https://github.com/ricardobravo98/Mid-project-tapas-Ricardo/tree/main)